HospitalRun/planning/projects/2018-user-survey/questionnaire-email.md

 3. RATING AND IMPORTANCE OF ATTRIBUTES

-A. Rate the attributes of HospitalRun according to your experience.
+A. Rate the attributes of HospitalRun according to your experience. (very good, good, okay, poor, very poor)

     Documentation / Ease of use

     Ease of implementation & administration

     Stability / Bugs

     Accuracy of results

     Performance / Reponsiveness

     Completeness of features

     Running offline

-B. Now, rate the importance of each attribute to you.
+B. Now, rate the importance of each attribute to you. (very important, important, slightly important, unimportant)

     Documentation / Ease of use

     Ease of implementation & administration

     Stability / Bugs

     Accuracy of results

     Performance / Reponsiveness

     Completeness of features

     Running offline

 4. SUMMARY